SysKitTeam/docs-point/releases/point-2022-3-1-release-note.md

 ## Improvements & Bug Fixes

-* **Improved the loading speed** for Access Review sites, showing top twenty reviewers per column and **optimized functionality of Access Review** when completing tasks.
+* **Improved the loading speed** for Access Review task steps and **optimized the complete functionality** of Access Review.

-* **Improved the loading speed** of the Users details tile for User Access and Group Access reports and **removed Single Owner/Single Admin information** from the reports.
+* **Improved the loading speed** of the Sites tile on the User Details screen.

-* **Optimized the loading speed and quality** for the Manage Policies screen after accessing Automated Workflows when loading a sizeable number of sites.
+* **Optimized the loading speed** for the Manage Policies screen when selecting and applying policies to a sizeable number of sites.

-* **Fixed a bug** where sites didn’t sync properly after exceeding 5k sites.
+* **Improved the handling** of deleted sites when resolving Lifecycle Management tasks.

-* **Fixed a bug** when resolving Lifecycle Management tasks.
+    * For sites deleted in SharePoint online, completing the Lifecycle Management task is now possible even if the site's state is not synced in SysKit Point.

-  * If a site was already deleted before completing the task, resolving the task was no longer possible.
+* **Added support** for Deleted file activity.

-* **Fixed a bug** where deleted files in SysKit Point were not being logged as an event.
+  * SysKit Point now collects and shows the Deleted file activity in audit reports.

 * **Fixed a bug** where duplicate users were created in SysKit Point.